• Skip to primary navigation

 2. To get the highest volume of the meringue, use clean equipment: a metal or glass bowl and beaters.

 3. Make the meringue on a dry day.
-Avoid humid or rainy days since the meringue tends to absorb moisture.
+Avoid humid or rainy days, as meringue tends to absorb moisture.

-4. If you have time before serving, leave the meringue in the closed oven for 1 to 2 hours to let it cool, even overnight, if you desire.
+4. If you have time before serving, leave the meringue in the closed oven for 1 to 2 hours to cool, or overnight if you prefer.

 5. The meringue will be cracked after baking, which is normal.
 Arrange fresh berries along the cracks.